 Currently, you cannot remove a data file from the system tablespace.
 To decrease the system tablespace size, use this procedure:

 InnoDB tables, including

 InnoDB tables located in the MySQL database.

 mysql> select table_name from information_schema.tables where table_schema='mysql' and engine='InnoDB'; +----------------------+ | table_name | +----------------------+ | innodb_index_stats | | innodb_table_stats | | slave_master_info | | slave_relay_log_info | | slave_worker_info | +----------------------+ 5 rows in set (0.00 sec)

 Stop the server.

-Remove all the existing tablespace files, including the
+Remove all the existing tablespace files

 .frm files for

 databases, stop the server, remove all databases and

 InnoDB log files, restart the server, and